 Does your baby suffer from hypotonic cerebral palsy?
-If your infant was recently diagnosed with this medical disorder, contact the Birth Injury Lawyers Group at 1-800-222-9529 to get connected to a lawyer in your state.
+If your infant was recently diagnosed with this medical disorder, contact the Birth Injury Lawyers Group to get connected with cerebral palsy lawyer in your state.

 For a free legal consultation with Hypotonic Cerebral Palsy lawyer, call 1-800-222-9529